sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/ProjectsApi.md

 ## importMsRunData

-> importMsRunData(projectId, alignRuns, allowMs1Only, inputFiles)
+> ImportResult importMsRunData(projectId, alignRuns, allowMs1Only, inputFiles)

 Import and Align full MS-Runs from various formats into the specified project  Possible formats (mzML, mzXML)